Loading...

 The fluid is then drained from the body.

-- Automated peritoneal dialysis (APD): It uses a machine called a cycler to perform dialysis procedure
+It uses a cycler machine to perform the dialysis procedure.

-In peritoneal dialysis, patients dialyzed daily at home with little or no assistance from others because the process is convenient and accessible.
+In peritoneal dialysis, patients dialyse daily at home with little or no assistance.
+Because the process is convenient and accessible.

-The highly vascular peritoneal membrane, which covers the internal organs, is located inside the abdominal cavity.
-This internal membrane allows people with Peritoneal dialysis to remove waste products and extra fluid from their blood flow.
+The highly vascular peritoneal membrane covers the internal organs.
+It is located inside the abdominal cavity.
+This internal membrane removes waste products and extra fluid from their blood flow.

-The dialysis solution is introduced into the abdomen via a catheter, where it stays for a few hours.
+The dialysis solution enters the abdomen via a catheter.
+It stays there for a few hours.
+The waste moves to the dialysis solution through blood vessels.

 Benefits of Home Dialysis Option